 This classic chicken salad recipe has a tangy twist!
 Sweet and tart dried berries and cherries make it just the thing for back-to-school lunch box packing.
-My kids prefer it to PB&J or ham sandwiches any day!

 The kids went back to school just a couple weeks ago, and already many of us are feeling the pinch of coming up with interesting lunch box ideas.

 It’s ok… It happens to the best of us.

 All our good intentions of creating decorative animal-shaped sandwiches (like the ones we’ve seen on Pinterest) have gone down the drain as we struggle to deal with little morning intricacies, like making sure our kids are wearing underpants before they walk out the door.